pcgrisha/docs.carpentries.org/topic_folders/policies/coc-governance.md

 - The Incident Response Leads will create a collaborative document for each case and share with the Incident Response Group
 - A note-taker will ensure that the notes are maintained for the Incident Response Group and shared with the Code of Conduct committee
 - A time-keeper will notify the Incident Response Group of the various deadlines
+- The liaisons and other members of the committee can fully participate in the Incident Response Group with voting rights provided there is no conflict of interest.